 The Bose TV Speaker's interface is extremely simple.
 There's a light that turns on when you're connected to your TV via HDMI ARC or Optical as well as a light to show when you're connected via Bluetooth.
 The light blinks when you adjust the volume or when you're on mute.
 The light also turns green when you have the dialogue enhancement feature on.

 The remote is very straightforward.
-As the bar itself doesn't have any controls and there's no companion app, you can control all of the bar's features from here.
+As the bar itself doesn't have any controls, and there's no companion app, you can control all of the bar's features from here.
 Note that the bass button can adjust the bass up or down two levels from its default setting.

-This soundbar shuts off after about twenty minutes of inactivity when connected via Bluetooth.
+The Bose TV Speaker shuts off after about twenty minutes of inactivity when connected via Bluetooth.
 However, if you have it hooked up to your TV, the bar shuts down after 2.5 hours of inactivity.
-You can also use your TV remote to control aspects of the bar such as volume and power it on/off.
+You can also use your TV remote to control aspects of the bar like volume and power it on/off.

 The Bose TV Speaker is a very compact 2.0 soundbar designed for TVs and TV-centric content.
 While it's pretty bare-bones in features, it delivers decent bass with smooth and neutral mids right out-of-the-box, which is better suited for dialogue-centric content.
 It's also fairly easy to set up since it only has a couple of inputs, so you can get right into watching your favorite game shows or soap operas without too much delay.
 You can even expand this setup down the line with one of Bose's Bass Modules, which is nice.
 However, this soundbar doesn't get very loud, so it may not be ideal for large or crowded rooms.

 The Bose TV Speaker is a better 2.0 setup for dialogue and TV shows than the Bose Solo 5.
-The TV Speaker feels better built, its sound profile is more neutral The TV Speaker also has an HDMI ARC port.
+The TV Speaker feels better built, and its sound profile is more neutral The TV Speaker also has an HDMI ARC port.
 However, while the Solo 5 doesn't get as loud as the TV Speaker, it can reach max volume with less thumping and compression artifacts.

 The Bose TV Speaker and the Bose Soundbar 500 are two well-built soundbars with different setups.
 The Bose TV Speaker is a 2.0 setup that's smaller and more compact, which some users may prefer.
-It has a better-balanced sound profile with a decent amount of bass, and it supports Dolby Digital Plus and DTS audio formats via its HDMI ARC port.
-The 500, on the other hand, is a 3.0 setup with a better performing discrete center channel.
+It has a better-balanced sound profile with a decent amount of bass.
+The 500, on the other hand, is a 3.0 setup with a better-performing discrete center channel.
 It also has a better surround performance, EQ presets, and an ethernet port if you want to listen to audio from a flash drive.
-It even supports eARC, it has a companion app, and you can stream audio to it via Wi-Fi and Apple AirPlay in addition to Bluetooth.
+It even supports eARC; although it reencodes these formats into Dolby Digital, it has a companion app, and you can stream audio to it via Wi-Fi and Apple AirPlay in addition to Bluetooth.

 The Sony HT-X8500 is a 2.1 setup that's better for movies than the 2.0 setup Bose TV Speaker.
 Even though it doesn't get much louder than the Bose, the Sony has significantly better stereo dynamics.
 Its surround performance is better and it supports Atmos, which is great if you watch a lot of movies.
 The Sony also has EQ presets, its HDMI ARC and HDMI IN ports support all common audio formats, and it supports DTS via Optical.
 It even supports eARC.
 However, the Bose feels better built, its sound profile is better balanced and neutral, and it's more compact in size overall, which some users may prefer.